Two months down and I’m absolutely loving it!

 After one more night at friends in Vancouver I caught the ferry to the laid back Sunshine Coast, staying in the small hippy community of Roberts Creek.

 I spent three blissful days biking, swimming and hiking the small communities along this pristine coastline.
 I even caught a spectacular meteorite shower that I had to get up at 2.30am for.

 My last stop before my Help Exchange in Field was in the small mountain town of Revelstoke.
-Unfortunately I was sick on my first day but managed to get out and explore Mount Revelstoke National Park and the compact town centre on day two.
+Unfortunately I was sick on my first day but managed to get out and explore Mount Revelstoke National Park and the compact town center on day two.

 And then I got to Field, where I unpacked my bag for the first time in nearly two months.
 It felt so good!

-I have been here for six nights now and have already had three days off, one of which I borrowed the Hostel pickup to visit a friend and hike around my favourite lake in the Rockies, Moraine Lake.
+I have been here for six nights now and have already had three days off, one of which I borrowed the Hostel pickup to visit a friend and hike around my favorite lake in the Rockies, Moraine Lake.